 Establish Your Mobile Marketing Goals

-Though your long-term goal is to increase sales, you need to set smaller, short-term goals to get you closer and closer towards this objective.
+Though your long-term goal is to increase sales, you need to set smaller, short-term goals to get closer to this objective.
 Common examples of mobile marketing KPIs include attaining a certain amount of shares, comments, impressions, or link clicks within a certain time frame.

 It’s up to you to use audience data to determine which KPIs will most effectively move you closer to your long-term goal of increasing sales.